guettli/future-focused-communication/README.md

 Try to focus on the future and try to find concrete goals to solve these little "not yet perfect" issues.

+# Phrases

+* You have not understood me
+* That's not what I said
+* That's not right

+.... all theses phrases look into the past.
+It's useless, avoid it.

+# Why is it so common for people to diagnose others with mental disorders?

+Don't ask me.
+To diagnose people is about talking about the past.
+It has no goal.
+It is gossip.

 # Everybody has its own impression

 "We should do more ....."